HOA Management vs Property Management

 What Is Property Management?

-Property management companies typically work with individual owners or investors to handle rental properties—like apartment buildings, single-family rentals, or commercial units.
+Property management companies typically work with individual owners or investors to manage rental properties—such as apartment buildings, single-family homes, or commercial units.

 Responsibilities of a Property Manager: